 - Submit the appropriate application fee, as indicated by the application site processing your application.
 (UTMB Internal Application, SOPHAS, AMCAS, BioMedCAS, etc.)

 - You must submit official transcripts processing of your application data.
-(International applicants - please see #5 below for correct procedure.)
-If sending transcripts directly to the Office of Enrollment Services, please note that it is mandatory that official transcripts be sent electronically via SPEEDE or other electronic means if your school has this capability.
-Click here for a listing of these participating schools.
-If applying through SOPHAS, BioMedCAS, AMCAS, etc., follow the instructions provided at those sites for submitting a transcript.
+(International applicants - please see #6 below for correct procedure.)
+If applying through SOPHAS, BioMedCAS, AMCAS, etc., follow the instructions provided at those sites for

-- If applicable, request that an official copy of scores earned on the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) be submitted to Enrollment Services if applying internally.
-If applying through SOPHAS, BioMedCAS, AMCAS, etc., follow the instructions provided at those sites.
+- If applicable, request that an official copy of scores earned on the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) be through SOPHAS, BioMedCAS, AMCAS, etc., following the instructions provided at those sites.

-- a minimum score on the TOEFL of 550 (paper), 213 (computer-based), or 80 (internet-based) or a minimum score of 6.5 on the IELTS for applicants whose native language is not English;
+- a minimum score on the TOEFL of 550 (paper), 213 (computer-based), or 80 (internet-based) for applicants whose native language is not English;

 - research or other relevant experience;